SoftInstigate/restheart-website/docs/aggregations.md

 {% include docs-head.html %}

-{% include doc-in-progress-v6.html %}

 ## Introduction

 {: .bs-callout.bs-callout-info}
 "Aggregations operations process data records and return computed results.
 Aggregation operations group values from multiple documents together, and can perform a variety of operations on the grouped data to return a single result."

 RESTHeart manages aggregation operations: both *aggregation pipelines* and _map reduce functions_ are supported.

 In both cases only _inline_ output type is supported, i.e. no result is directly written to the DB server unless the [Materialized Views](#materialized-views) is used.

 ## The *aggrs* collection metadata

 In RESTHeart, not only documents but also dbs and collections have properties.
 Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.

-Use the collection metadata `aggrs` to define aggregations. `aggrs` is an array of _pipeline_ or *mapReduce *objects:
+Use the collection metadata `aggrs` to define aggregations. `aggrs` is an array of _pipeline_ or *mapReduce* objects:

 ```http
 GET /coll/_meta HTTP/1.1

 {
     "aggrs": [